need4swede/wiki-go/data/documents/personalization/profiles/document.md

 require Neptune Pro for personal creation, editing, selection, and automatic use; individual Device Overrides remain Free.

-A server administrator can also publish read-only **Server Profiles**.
+A server administrator can also publish **Server Profiles** whose shared definitions are read-only to recipients.
 A profile can be the automatic choice for every device in a class—for example, one **iPhone** profile for all current and future users—or be added only to selected users.
 A user's own automatic assignment is more specific.
 Publishing or ordinarily assigning one still requires the recipient's Pro entitlement before it applies.
 Administrators can instead mark an assignment
-Required: it applies to matching Free and Pro recipients, cannot be overridden, and makes every included setting read-only.
-Selected member locks remain available separately for non-required use.
+Required: it applies to matching Free and Pro recipients and cannot be disabled or replaced.
+Required controls profile selection only.
+A separate Lock makes an individual member read-only, and those locks work in either optional or Required profiles.

 Profile definitions and device-type assignments sync with the account.
 The active manual choice stays on the physical device where it was selected, so